 IBR Using a Government FHA Loan – Updated June, 2021

 Here is the section from FHA’s underwriting requirements for student loans that applies to IBR loans:

 FHA 4000.1 Section II.
 A. 4.
 B. (H)

-- the monthly payment reported on the Borrower’s credit report; or
+- 0.5 percent of the outstanding loan balance, when the monthly payment reported on the Borrower’s credit report is zero.

 IBR Using a Government VA Loan